harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/snyk/snyk-open-source.md

 1. Add the **Run** step to your pipeline.
 2. Set the **Shell** field to `sh`.
 3. In the **Command** field, enter the command to build your project.
 This will vary based on your project type.
 For example, use `npm install` or `yarn install` for JavaScript projects.
-4. Configure the container registry and select the appropriate image for the build process.
-Under Optional Configuration:
+4. Under **Optional Configuration**, configure your container registry and the image that facilitates your project build.
     1. Set the **Container Registry** using Harness connectors.
-    2. Enter the **Image** name need to facilitate the build process.
+    2. Enter the **Image** name needed for the build process.
 5. Apply the changes and save the pipeline.
-6. You can now configure the Snyk step to perform the Snyk Open Source scan.
+6. You can now configure the **Snyk** step to perform the Snyk Open Source scan.

 <DocImage path={require('./static/snyk-os-orchestration-build-with-run.png')} width="40%" height="40%" title="Click to view full size image" />